Marion34-dev/Rock-Paper-Scissors/README.md

 #### Multiplayer

-Change the game so that two DFAT members can play against each other ( _yes there are two of them_ ).
+Change the game so that two DFAT members can play against each other ( _yes there are two of them and they'll be playing on the same computer_ ).

 #### Rock, Paper, Scissors, Spock, Lizard